“A world that destroys the fruits of nature is not a world for me.”

 Sustainable by design

-The aim of the Lavazza Group is to guarantee maximum coffee quality with the minimum possible environmental impact.
+Our aim is to guarantee maximum coffee quality with the minimum possible environmental impact.
 This falls within the activities of Research and Development, thanks to experimentation with and implementation of the most innovative techniques from the very earliest stages of designing packaging, coffee machines and production models.

 Moreover, the pursuit of sustainability by design follows the principles of the circular economy to prevent waste and reduce environmental impact, increasing efficiency and reducing emissions and the production of waste throughout the product’s entire life cycle.
-Drawing inspiration from nature, the “design for circularity” approach adopted by the Lavazza Group sets itself the aim of optimising the use of resources, favouring renewable and recycled ones, and extracting value from products at the end of their life through reuse, recycling and composting.
+Drawing inspiration from nature, the “design for circularity” approach we adopted sets itself the aim of optimising our use of resources, favouring renewable and recycled ones, and extracting value from products at the end of their life through reuse, recycling and composting.

-Given this focus on reducing environmental impacts and on circularity, the Group has set out a strategic plan centred around the “Sustainable Packaging Roadmap”, which aims to make the entire range of packaging reusable, recyclable or compostable by 2025.
+Given this focus on reducing environmental impacts and on circularity, we set out a strategic plan centred around the “Sustainable Packaging Roadmap”, which aims to make the entire range of packaging reusable, recyclable or compostable by the end of 2025.

 Another role model is provided by Lavazza Professional and its launch of Eco Cups, paper cups which can be recycled up to seven times and are easy to dispose of in waste-sorting systems, even in the strictest supply chains such as those in Germany or the UK.

-One more example is that of the coffee machines for the Lavazza A Modo Mio home espresso system.
-They have been designed by Lavazza in a way that reduces carbon dioxide emissions throughout their entire life cycle: from a technical point of view, the Group’s objective consists of developing highly energy efficient machines, with minimum energy classes from A+ to A++.
-Moreover, the aim is to reach a rate of 60% for plastic materials from recycled sources, used in the parts that do not come into contact with food.
+Another example is that of the coffee machines for the Lavazza A Modo Mio home espresso system which we designed to reduce carbon dioxide emissions throughout their entire life cycle.
+From a technical point of view, our objective is to develop highly energy-efficient machines, with minimum energy classes from A+ to A++.
+We also aim to reach a rate of 60% for plastic materials from recycled sources, used in the parts that do not come into contact with food.
 This commitment is paired with ongoing work that seeks to reduce the weight of the coffee machines and to use packaging materials from recycled sources.

 Responsible use of resources

 A supply chain as complex and far-ranging as that of coffee requires a detailed strategy aimed at reducing its impact on the environment, including through the responsible use of natural resources, from production to consumption.
-For this reason, the Lavazza Group adopts protocols for the purpose of achieving maximum energy efficiency and the sustainable management of water and waste.
+This is why we adopt protocols for the purpose of achieving maximum energy efficiency and the sustainable management of water and waste.

-As part of its pursuit of continuous improvement, the Group has embarked on a range of activities over the years to increase its use of electricity from renewable resources.
-In Italy and France, for example, 100% of supplies now come from inexhaustible resources.
+As part of our pursuit of continuous improvement, we have embarked on a range of activities over the years to increase our use of electricity from renewable resources.
+In Italy and France, for example, 100% of supplies come from inexhaustible resources.
 Indeed, between 2012 and 2014 this progress had already resulted in a 90% reduction in correlated CO2 emissions in Italy.